-The whole staff team, apart from the principal dentist, had a form of annual appraisal.
-They discussed learning needs, general wellbeing and aims for future professional development.
-We saw evidence of completed appraisals in the staff folders.
+We saw schedules of staff team annual appraisals and pre-appraisal questionnaires completed by staff.
+Staff told us they discussed learning needs, general wellbeing and aims for future professional development at their appraisals.
+We were unable to look at completed appraisals as we were told the documentation of the most recent completed appraisals had been misplaced.
 Staff told us they completed 'highly recommended' training as per General Dental Council professional standards.
 This included undertaking medical emergencies and basic life support training annually.